UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 ### [Pivot_Tables_IPEDS.xlsx](https://github.com/UNC-Libraries-data/Excel/raw/master/Pivot_Tables_IPEDS.xlsx)

 PivotTables create cross-tabulations displaying values split out across categories displayed as row and/or column headings.
+Make sure you have only **one** cell or the entire table selected to ensure Excel auto-detects your data correctly.

 **Windows:** Insert Tab>PivotTable